-- Employee's Pension Insurance: 18.182% (October 2016 - August 31, 2017), which is equally borne by the employer and employee
+- Employee's pension insurance: 18.3 percent (April 2022 to March 31, 2023), which is equally borne by the employer and employee.

 No obligation to provide additional benefits above those already covered, but it is fairly common to provide bonuses and retirement allowances.

-Japan has a government sponsored pension plan that generally pays employees benefits if the employee has been paying into the system for at least 10 years.
+Japan has a government-sponsored pension plan that generally pays employees benefits if the employee has been paying into the system for at least 10 years.
 All persons employed in Japan pay into the system, even foreign nationals working in Japan (subject to any social security totalization agreements).

-In most cases for Kuwaiti national employees and GCC national employees, the employer is required to set up (and contribute to) a pension fund.
+In most cases for Kuwaiti national employees and GCC national employees, the employer is required to set up – and contribute to – a pension fund.
 All other employees may be eligible to receive an end-of-service gratuity (EOSG) on termination, calculated by reference to length of service, unless the employer contracts out of these arrangements with its employees by providing a savings scheme or pension scheme.
 EOSG is reduced if the employee resigns within the first 10 years of service.

 All private sector Malaysian employees must be members of the Employees' Provident Fund (EPF), which is a government agency under the Ministry of Finance.
 The EPF manages employees' compulsory savings plan and retirement planning.
 Contributing to and registering with the EPF is mandatory for certain classes of employees, and employees for whom it is not mandatory can also voluntarily opt to contribute to and be registered with the EPF.
 EPF funds are derived from mandatory contributions from the employers (the rate of contribution is based on the relevant schedule of monthly wages, depending on the classification of the employee) and deductions from the employees' monthly salaries (the rate of contribution is based on the relevant schedule of monthly wages, depending on the classification of the employee).

 The Employment Insurance Scheme (EIS) is a financial support scheme intended to assist employees who have lost their jobs due to retrenchments and other specific reasons.
 The EIS provides financial support, trainings, and other related assistance to employees for up to 6 months post-termination.
-Employers and employees are required to contribute 0.2% respectively of an employee's salary to fund the EIS.
+Employers and employees are required to contribute 0.2 percent respectively of an employee's salary to fund the EIS.

-- Work-injury related risks
+- Work-injury-related risks